 What does “Priority Period” mean?
 How is it different than the “Rolling Period”?

-All applications received during the Priority Period (March 5 – March 15, 2018) will be reviewed by March 27, 2018.
+All applications received during the Priority Period will be reviewed by the end of March.
 The GEC reviews applications with the goal of 100 percent access to global engagement.
 As such, we look primarily at previous Winter Term Study Abroad or Study USA (global engagement) program experience and class standing for acceptance into a program.

 You have the best chance of getting into your top choice by applying during the Priority Period.

-During the Rolling Period (March 29 – September 3, 2018), applications are reviewed and processed as received on a space-available basis.
+During the Rolling Period, applications are reviewed and processed as received on a space-available basis.

 What happens if I miss a deadline?

-If you miss the priority deadline, you will have access to complete your application beginning in the Rolling Period, which opens on March 29, 2018.
+If you miss the priority deadline, you will have access to complete your application beginning in the Rolling Period.

 Because short-term programs operate on a very tight timeline, we are unable to consider application requests after the rolling deadline.